paolocaminiti/dom2idom/README.md

 Mutating the DOM in place means its current elements instances will be respected, this is of great advantage when updating your UI.

-Although not of great help with static content, you can optionally assign elements a key or declare that their descendants should be skipped by assigning attributes to you static DOM fragment *\<div _key="unique" _skip="true"\>*, you can change the attrs name in the code.
+Although not of great help with static content, you can optionally assign elements a key or declare that their descendants should be skipped by assigning attributes to you static DOM fragment *\<div key="unique" skip="true"\>*, you can change the attrs name in the code.
 For more on keys and skip usage refere to the [Incremental DOM documentation](http://google.github.io/incremental-dom/#about).

 ##### DOM equivalent plain object?
 An object with the exact same properties as the DOM interface, thus parsable just as real DOM.
-This gives you serialized DOM without string parsers.
+This gives you serialized cachable DOM without string parsers.
 You can find two little gists here:

 [dom2domobj](https://gist.github.com/paolocaminiti/5a169ea7b42dcf947912), from DOM fragment or HTML string.